Perficient (NASDAQ:PRFT) Issues FY 2021 Earnings Guidance

 Perficient (NASDAQ:PRFT) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of 3.000-3.150 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.940.
 The company issued revenue guidance of $685 million-$710 million, compared to the consensus revenue estimate of $688.59 million.Perficient also updated its FY 2021 guidance to 3.000-3.150 EPS.

 Perficient (NASDAQ:PRFT) last announced its earnings results on Thursday, April 29th.
-The digital transformation consultancy reported $0.75 EPS for the quarter, topping the consensus estimate of $0.56 by $0.19.
-Perficient had a net margin of 5.64% and a return on equity of 15.08%.
-On average, analysts expect that Perficient will post 1.97 earnings per share for the current fiscal year.
+The digital transformation consultancy reported $0.75 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.56 by $0.19.
+Perficient had a return on equity of 15.08% and a net margin of 5.64%.
+As a group, equities analysts forecast that Perficient will post 1.97 EPS for the current fiscal year.

 Perficient Company Profile